BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

    :alt: Before generating seed phrase

-.. attention:: Did you wrote down your seed phrase correctly?
+.. attention:: Did you write down your seed phrase correctly?
 Triple-check your handwriting again.
 The difference between *_F_unnel* and *_T_unnel* can be crucial when trying to restore a wallet with valuable funds in the far or near future.

-Did you verified your handwriting?
+Did you verify your handwriting?
 Now go find a safe space for the paper!

 .. figure:: images/web_wallet/easy_onboarding/03.png